DaveV6/event-manager/README.md

 # Event Manager App
-This is a simple app for managing your events created for a job interview
+This is a simple app for managing events.
+The app was created for a job interview.

 ## Prerequisites
 `node >= 18`